Skip to main contentAccessibility Statement

 Parents said that the experiences they had with their children were not always as hard, especially when they were still young.
 Sometimes they were told the ‘worst case’ scenario by their health care professional.

-Tip: Use the SEND Local Offer directory to find charities and national organisations to offer advice.
+Tip: Use the SEND Local Offer directory to find charities and national organisations that offer advice.

 The Children’s Development Centre at Northampton General Hospital can offer guidance and information.
 Your child may get referred to them by your health specialist.